ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   tokenizers
   tokenization
     Computer treats everything as number.
-    To perform task related to text, one usually chunks text into small pieces (called **tokens**) so that computer can easily process them.
+    To perform text related tasks, one usually chunks text into smaller pieces (called **tokens**) and convert each piece into number so that computer can easily process them.

     For example, when we tokenize text ``'abc 123'`` based on **character**, we get ``['a', 'b', 'c', ' ', '1', '2', '3']``;